-Day 7: Travel to Hiroshima
+Travel to Hiroshima Day 7:

 This morning, transfer around 2 and a half hours to Yamaguchi where you will visit Rurikoji Temple, known for its five-storied pagoda.
 Continue around 1 and a half hours further to the Iwakuni area to see Kintaikyo Bridge before transferring another hour to Hiroshima.
 Check in to your hotel and enjoy dinner in a local restaurant.